willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 1. Insert two AA batteries into each controller.
 Don’t put the battery cover back on yet.
 2. Press and hold the Windows button for two seconds to turn on each controller.
 They’ll buzz when they turn on.
 3. Put the controllers in pairing mode.
 The pairing button is inside the battery compartment (see this [image](set-up-windows-mixed-reality.md#if-you-need-to-pair-your-motion-controllers-with-your-pc)).
 Press and hold it until the controller lights start flashing.
-4. If you are pairing your controllers to the PC, go to **Settings > Devices > Bluetooth & other devices**, then to **Add Bluetooth or other device > Bluetooth**.
+4. Go to **Settings > Devices > Bluetooth & other devices**, then to **Add Bluetooth or other device > Bluetooth**.
 When the controllers appear, select them to pair.
-If you are pairing your controllers to your headset, use the companion app (the Mixed Reality Portal can help you find a companion app to launch or give you a list of companion apps that you can select from).

 Note: If another set of motion controllers is paired with your PC, you'll need to unpair those controllers before pairing new ones.
 If you paired a set of motion controllers with your current PC and then paired them with a second PC, you'll need to unpair and re-pair them with the current PC before using them again.